 The Sony ZV-E10 has a ton of frame rate options in 1080p.
 It can record FHD video at up to 120 fps, though recording in 1080p / 120 fps incurs a slight crop.
 Still, this is great if you want to incorporate slow-motion or super slow-motion footage into your videos, whether for cinematic emphasis or to slow down high-speed action.

 Internal recording capability is great in 1080p.
 As with 4k, bit rates are somewhat limited, but on the upside, smaller bit rate capture puts less strain on your PC when editing and allows for quicker upload speeds.
 There's no recording time limit in 1080p, either, so you can record for as long as you need to without stopping.

 Autofocus is excellent in 1080p.
 The Sony ZV-E10 does an amazing job of keeping moving subjects in focus.
 You can fine-tune the AF sensitivity and transition speed, making it easier to adjust to suit your needs.
 However, while the camera can detect and keep up with moving subjects very well, it isn't as reliable as some other Sony cameras, like the Sony a6100 or even the Sony ZV-1.

 The Sony ZV-E10 records decent-quality 1080p video.
 It looks good in controlled lighting conditions.
 However, it gets quite noisy when shooting in low light using an f/8 aperture and Auto ISO.
 To get cleaner footage, you can use the widest aperture, which is f/4 when using the kit lens.
 You can see an example of that here.

-The Sony ZV-E10 has a full set of inputs and outputs for video and vlogging.
-There's a microphone input, headphone jack, and Micro HDMI port.
+There's a full set of inputs and outputs for video and vlogging.
+These include a microphone input, headphone jack, and Micro HDMI port.
 The mic input is also well-placed near the top of the camera, so you can easily mount a mic on the hot shoe on top without cables getting in the way.